New Mexico Bank & Trust Building

 The New Mexico Bank & Trust Building is a 14-story, 62 m office skyscraper on Gold Avenue in downtown Albuquerque, New Mexico.
 It is the sixth-tallest building in the city.
 When completed in 1961, it surpassed the Simms Building to become the tallest building in the state, and was itself surpassed by the Bank of the West Tower two years later.

 The building's main 12-story block has black tinted glass curtain walls on the north and south sides, while the windowless east and west sides and the protruding elevator shaft on the south side are faced with brick.
 It sits atop a larger one-story base, with a recessed second story in between.
 The architect was Willard C. Kruger.

 History

 The Bank of New Mexico Building, as it was originally known, was built in 1959–1961 by the Bank Realty Company, which had Winthrop Rockefeller as one of its main partners.
 Rockefeller was also one of the developers of Winrock Center and would later be elected governor of Arkansas.
 Built on a five-lot parcel at 4th Street and Gold Avenue, the building replaced several older structures including Wright's Trading Post.
-The general contractor was the Fuller Construction Company of New York.
+The general contractor was the George A. Fuller Construction Company of New York.
 It was dedicated on January 16, 1961, in a ceremony featuring Native American dancers and speeches by Rockefeller, dressed in a sombrero for the occasion, and Chairman of the City Commission Maurice Sanchez.
 The project's total cost was about $4 million.